Skip to main content

 Surface / Unsplash

-A holiday travel day will be much more enjoyable if you arrive at the airport prepared.
+Arriving at the airport prepared will make a holiday travel day much more enjoyable.
 Airport food can be very expensive, so bringing snacks is always a good idea.
-Bring an empty water bottle as well as a few of your favorite snacks for you to enjoy throughout the day.
+Bring an empty water bottle and a few of your favorite snacks to enjoy throughout the day.

 You will also want to pack some entertainment to keep you occupied (especially if you arrive at the airport early).
 Make sure you fully charge your electronics and bring a good pair of headphones so you can listen to music or watch your favorite show.
 You could also consider bringing a book to read or a notebook and some art supplies for coloring.

-If you have a connection at another airport along the way, then you may want to consider packing a change of clothes.
-The holiday season is notorious for delayed and canceled flights, so having an extra set of clothes on hand is never a bad idea.
+If you have a connection at another airport along the way, you may want to consider packing a change of clothes.
+The holiday season is notorious for delayed and canceled flights, so having extra clothes on hand is never a bad idea.
 This way, you will be prepared for an overnight stay at the airport or a nearby hotel.

 The interior of an airport terminal